-At the 2013 Richmond race, the last one before the chase, Clint Bowyer, with no chance at the chase himself, mysteriously spun out, causing a late caution that then knocked other drivers including Jeff Gordon out of a Chase spot and put his teammate, Martin Truex, Jr. in.
+At the 2013 Richmond race, the last one before the chase, Clint Bowyer, with no chance at the chase himself, mysteriously spun out, causing a late caution that then knocked other drivers including Jeff Gordon out of a Chase spot and put his teammate, Martin Truex Jr. in.

-Junior, however, came from the old school of racing, getting his start as a moonshine runner for his father.
+The driver, however, came from the old school of racing, getting his start as a moonshine runner for his father.
 Modifications were part of the game for him.

 But as NASCAR tightened the rules, the cheating scandals became more prominent and, necessarily, more sneaky.

 At a 1983 race in Charlotte, Richard Petty’s winning car did not pass its post-race inspection.
-The engine was found to be too big and the team was accused of using the wrong tires on the left side of the car.
+The engine was found to be too big, and the team was accused of using the wrong tires on the left side of the car.

 The modifications to the engine included adding wax to the cylinders which melted during the race.

-The scandal was blamed on Petty’s brother but there was some question as to whether Petty actually had knowledge of the modifications or not.
+The scandal was blamed on Petty’s brother, but there was some question as to whether Petty actually had knowledge of the modifications or not.